weinstockj/passenger_count_variant_calling/README.md

 This analysis has only been tested on Ubuntu 18.04 with Python (>=3.6).

 ## License
-The appropriate license for this code is currently under consideration.
+This code is dual-licensed.
+See the [license](LICENSE.md) for further details.